Derek Laud: Politics

-Laud was the first special adviser appointed to the House of Lords Rural Economy Group, where members included the Duke of Westminster, the Earl of Radnor, and Lord Vincent.
+Laud was the first special adviser appointed to the House of Lords Rural Economy Group, where members included the Duke of Westminster (for whom he wrote speeches), the Earl of Radnor, and Lord Vincent.

 Laud was briefly a member of the Conservative Monday Club.
 In October 1984, he produced a policy paper under the auspices of the club's Immigration and Race Relations Committee titled "The Law, Order and Race Relations".
 He considered himself on the liberal wing of the club, and resigned following disagreements about apartheid South Africa.
-He later wrote a paper on how to apply cultural sanctions on the regime and was a vocal critic of the British government for not doing to distance itself from the apartheid government.
+He later wrote a paper on how to apply cultural sanctions on the regime and was a vocal critic of the British government and its apparent lack of interest in dismantling apartheid.